-Agra is quite far from New Delhi, the journey could take between 3 to 4 hours, depending on the time of day you leave and the method of transport you use.
-Therefore it could be best to stay the night in Agra; also as this way you could visit the Taj Mahal during sunrise when the place is free of crowds and the monument at its best.
+Agra is quite far from New Delhi, and the journey could easily take between 3 to 4 hours by local transport.
+Therefore it is best to stay the night in Agra, which also allows for an early visit to the Taj Mahal and avoiding the early afternoon crowds.

 The easiest way is to go by train; from the New Delhi train station (near Connaught Place), book a ticket to Agra Cantonment (train station).
 From there, you can take a taxi or rickshaw to both the Agra Fort and the Taj Mahal.